Skip to main content

 Key Facts

-1. The Transgender Persons (Protection of Rights) Amendment Bill, 2026 was passed by the Rajya Sabha on a voice vote after Lok Sabha clearance in 2026.
+1. The Transgender Persons (Protection of Rights) Amendment Bill, 2026 was passed by both houses of Parliament in April 2026.

-2. The definition of “transgender person” is narrowed to specific socio‑cultural identities (kinner, hijra, aravani, jogta) and intersex variations, excluding self‑perceived gender identities.
+2. Definition of ‘transgender person’ narrowed to specific socio‑cultural identities (kinner, hijra, aravani, jogta) and intersex variations, excluding self‑perceived gender identities.

-3. Issuance of a gender‑identity certificate now requires a recommendation from a Medical Board before the District Magistrate can approve it.
+3. Identity certification now requires a recommendation from a Medical Board before the District Magistrate can issue a gender‑identity certificate.

-4. Section 18 now prescribes a minimum 10‑year imprisonment and Rs 2 lakh fine for coercing an adult into hormonal/surgical procedures; for children, life imprisonment and Rs 5 lakh fine.
+4. Section 18 introduces a minimum 10‑year imprisonment and Rs 2 lakh fine for forcing an adult into hormonal/surgical procedures; for children, life imprisonment and Rs 5 lakh fine.

-5. Only about 32,000 of the estimated 5 lakh transgender persons (2011 Census) have obtained identity cards; 5,500 applications have been rejected without public reasons.
+5. Census‑based estimate of transgender population is ~5 lakh; only 32,000 have obtained identity cards, while 5,500 applications have been rejected without public reasons.

 Background & Context